Firefighter

 If I have a small leak and water is falling on to wires in my basement should I be worried ?

-Asked by Rtashj123 almost 9 years ago
+Asked by Rtashj123 about 9 years ago

 Yes, water coming in contact with power can create electrical shorts that can lead to fires or injuries.